isabella232/help-7/gitbook/cmp/README.md

 # CMP Overview

-DoiT International's _Cloud Management Platform_ (CMP) helps the developers and system administrators at digital-native companies improve cloud operations, maintain security, control cost, and ensure governance of its cloud estate.
+Doit International's _Cloud Management Platform_ (CMP) helps the developers and system administrators at digital-native companies improve cloud operations, maintain security, control cost, and ensure governance of its cloud estate.

 The CMP has five strategic pillars: